cmpayments/atreyu/README.md

 }
 ```

-In the above example the atreyu DIC allows us to write fully testable, fully OO controllers that ask
+In the above example the Atreyu DIC allows us to write fully testable, fully OO controllers that ask
 for their dependencies.
 Because the DIC recursively instantiates the dependencies of objects it
 creates we have no need to pass around a Service Locator.
 Additionally, this example shows how we can
-eliminate evil Singletons using the sharing capabilities of the atreyu DIC.
+eliminate evil Singletons using the sharing capabilities of the Atreyu DIC.
 In the front controller
 code, we share the request object so that any classes instantiated by the `Atreyu\Injector` that ask
 for a `Request` will receive the same instance.
 This feature not only helps eliminate Singletons,
 but also the need for hard-to-test `static` properties.